aws-samples/sample-extending-public-sector-intelligence-with-Agentforce-and-AWS/cdk/README.md

 **Why this happens**

-These resources are created with **fixed physical names** (from `input-bucket-name`, `output-bucket-name`, `dynamodb-table-name`, and the derived `-logs` / `-counters` names) and use a `retain` [removal policy](#removal-policy) by default.
-Retain means that when the stack is deleted, the buckets and DynamoDB tables are **kept**, not destroyed.
+These resources are created with **fixed physical names** (from `input-bucket-name`, `output-bucket-name`, `dynamodb-table-name`, and the derived `-logs` / `-counters` names).
+When the [removal policy](#removal-policy) is `retain` (the code fallback used when you remove the line, or when you set it explicitly), deleting the stack **keeps** the buckets and DynamoDB tables rather than destroying them.
 On the next deploy, CloudFormation tries to *create* them again, but a resource with that exact name already exists — so it refuses.
-The same error occurs if the resource was created outside this stack (for example, manually or by another stack).
+The same error occurs if the resource was created outside this stack (for example, manually or by another stack), or if a prior `destroy`-policy deploy left resources behind because the stack deletion did not complete.

 **Which resources are affected**